giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

-Information about the set of routers, links and link capacity is typically available from protocols and technologies such as SNMP, BGP-LS, SDN, or domain specific topology files.
+Information about the set of routers, links and link capacity is typically available from protocols and technologies such as SNMP, BGP-LS, SDN, or domain specific topology logs.
 This information is enough to construct the T Object.
 Information about the set of links traversed by each flow can be obtained from protocols such as NetFlow, sFlow, IPFIX, etc.
+See [FLOWDIR] and [G2-SC] for examples of how requirement R2A is implemented in real-world production networks.

 ## Requirement 3: Information Passed to the Application